BigTMiami/ML_Assign_4_Fall/paper_ideas.md

 try exponential decay for q learning on epsilon

 create twiddle to find epsilon \ alpha maximizer - use call back

+Lake
+The model created stays stuck in the holes and G, instead of starting back at start.
+Want to change P for transition back to Start

+Create modified QLearning

+Change S_new selection to use choice
+Create Terminal States - Holes \ Goal
+Check if Terminal State, no
+Create episode over flag